rohanAdhikari1/NepalIDatePHP/README.md

 Notes:

-- Make sure `vendor/autoload.php` path is correct relative to your script.
+- Make sure the path to `vendor/autoload.php` is correct relative to your script.
 - Composer is the recommended way to load the package.
-If you don't use Composer you would need to include the package files manually (not recommended).
+If you don't use Composer you need to include the package files manually (not recommended).

 ---